playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-introduction/index.md

 ## Summary

-I typically prefer to write data packs for most things I work on, as I find them to be more useful to a wider audience because of the easier installation process.
-Some players simply don't want the trouble of setting up another installation folder or using a different Minecraft loader to use a specific mod, and data packs can work with almost any combination of other mods and server technology.
+I usually prefer to write data packs for most things I work on, as I find them to be more useful to a wider audience because of their easier installation process.
+Some players simply don't want the trouble of setting up another installation folder or using a different Minecraft loader to play with a specific mod, and data packs can work with almost any combination of other mods and server technology.

 With that said, data packs can certainly be tedious to write at times &mdash; while they are easier to build for simple functionality that can be directly invoked through commands, more complex behavior might be better off as a mod if those advantages are more appealing.
 Nothing is without its drawbacks, and any choice here is a valid one.